 string to an array of integers.
 Writing outside the bounds of a block of allocated memory can corrupt data, crash the program,

-having object size checks before a write call.
+code by having object size checks before a write call.

 SafeC Libraries

-Cisco IOS XE software uses efficient library functions that promote safer, more secure C or C++ language programming and are based on
+Cisco IOS XE software uses efficient library functions that promote safer, more secure C or C++ language programming and are

-serve as launch points for more sophisticated attacks.
+that can serve as launch points for more sophisticated attacks.

 While providing "safe" replacements for standard functions in a consistent naming schema, SafeC aims to mitigate security